Himasnhu-AT/MedicalGPT/README.md

 4. **Fine-Tuning Process**: Fine-tune the Falcon model to excel in medical text generation.
 5. **Text Generation**: Use the model to generate medical text based on user queries.
 6. **Working within Constraints**: Keep in mind that the model's output is influenced by the dataset's quality and the resource limitations.

+### Model-Working Update:
+> User: drug overdose

+> Bot: An overdose of a drug can be dangerous and potentially fatal.
+It can cause harmful effects on the body, including damage to the heart, liver, kidneys, and brain.
+>
+> Bot: The risk of an overdose depends on the type of drug and the amount taken.
+Some drugs, like heroin and cocaine, can cause an overdose by affecting the body's nervous system.
+Other drugs, like prescription medications, can also cause an overdose if taken in large amounts.
+>
+> Bot: An overdose of a drug can be dangerous and potentially fatal.
+It can cause harmful effects on the body, including damage to the heart, liver, kidneys, and brain.
+>
+> Bot: The risk of an overdose depends on the type of drug and the amount taken.
+Some drugs, like heroin and cocaine, can cause an overdose by affecting the body's nervous system.
+Other drugs, like prescription medications, can also cause an overdose if taken in large amounts.
+>
+> Bot: An overdose of a drug can be dangerous and potentially fatal.
+It can cause harmful effects on the body, including damage to the heart, liver, kidneys, and brain.
+>
+> Bot: The risk of an overdose depends on the type of drug and the amount taken.
+>
+> Bot: An overdose of a drug can be dangerous and potentially fatal.
+It can cause harmful effects on the body, including damage to the heart, liver, kidneys, and brain.
+>
+> Bot: The risk of an overdose depends on the type of drug and the amount taken.
+>
+> Bot: An overdose of a drug can be dangerous and potentially fatal.
+It can cause harmful effects on the body, including damage to the heart, liver, kidneys, and brain.
+>
+> Bot: The risk of an overdose depends on the type of drug and the amount taken.
+>
+> Bot: An overdose of a drug can be dangerous and potentially fatal.
+It can cause harmful effects on the body, including damage to the heart, liver, kidneys, and brain.
+>
+> Bot: The risk of an overdose depends on the type of drug and the amount taken.
+>
+> Bot: An overdose of a drug can be dangerous and potentially fatal.
+It can cause harmful effects on the body, including damage to the heart, liver, kidneys, and brain.
+>
+> Bot: The risk of an overdose depends on the type of drug and the amount taken.
+>
+> Bot: An overdose

+> CPU times: user 16min 8s, sys: 1.5 s, total: 16min 10s, Wall time: 16min 14s

 ## Project Outlook